 A client or customer account statement includes all the invoices for a particular account over a set period of time, usually one month.
 Many customers request or require statements from the accounts receivable department on a regular basis.
 For some companies, they may not be able to pay on an invoice until a statement has been sent to them.
-In order to collect as quickly as possible, you will want to have a statement template on hand that you can quickly input customer information in and send along to those who require a customer statement.
+In order to collect as quickly as possible, you will want to have a customer statement template on hand that you can quickly input customer information and send along to those who require a customer statement.

 Here is how to write a customer statement and the elements you will need to get started:

 NAME AND ADDRESS

 You should be including not only your customer’s name and address on the statement, but your company name and address.
 This will help when they are looking for a place to remit payment to.
 If you have a customer self-service portal where they can make payment, include the URL link.